 Today is free to enjoy as you wish otherwise join us on an optional excursion (costs apply) including a walk along the ancient “Via Francigena” pilgrimâ€™s route through the awesome Chianti hills.
 The day starts with a visit to a traditional family run winery to sample regional wine and other typical local fare before walking on through quintessential Tuscan landscapes of olive groves, vineyards and centuries old sanctuaries.
 This walk culminates with a stroll through the walled medieval hilltop town of San Gimignano a UNESCO World Heritage Site known as the “Town of Fine Towers” famous for its medieval architecture, spectacular hilltop setting and encircling walls.
-Return to Certaldo for a well-earned refreshment in the Hotelâ€™s garden before heading out to discover your own Tuscan dining experience at one of the many nearby traditional restaurants.
+Return to Certaldo for a well-earned refreshment in the Hotelâ€™s garden before heading out to discover your own Tuscan dining experience.
 An alternative option today for those culinary buffs is to attend an Italian cooking class with a local identity up in the historic Certaldo Alto (prior bookings required at own expense).

 This morning we travel by regional train to Cinque Terre (five lands) on the Lingurian Coast via the Tuscan city of Pisa and its iconic Leaning Tower.
 After storing our luggage at the train station we take a short walk through the cityâ€™s medieval quarter to the beautiful Piazza dei Miracoli where you can climb the Tower or visit the Duomo, Baptistery, Museum or Camposanto (cemetery).
 Lunch (at own expense) in Pisa before travelling by local train via La Spezia to Cinque Terre where we will stay in the pretty coastal village of Monterosso al Mare for the next two nights.
 This afternoon is free to relax in our charming family run Albergo or come along on a passeggiata (social stroll) to explore the quaint village, hilltop ramparts and Capuchin Monastery.